aws/sagemaker-mxnet-training-toolkit/README.rst

 Tests are defined in `test/ <https://github.com/aws/sagemaker-mxnet-containers/tree/master/test>`__ and include unit and integration tests.
 The integration tests include both running the Docker containers locally and running them on SageMaker.
-The tests for a given repository tag are compatible with only the Docker images built by Dockerfiles for that tag.
+The tests are compatible with only the Docker images built by Dockerfiles in the current branch.
+If you want to run tests for MXNet versions 1.2.1 or below, please use the v1.0.0 tests.

 All test instructions should be run from the top level directory